auth0/docs/articles/best-practices/rules.md

 The `auth0` object is an instance of the [Management API Client](https://github.com/auth0/node-auth0#management-api-client) (defined in the [node-auth0](https://github.com/auth0/node-auth0) Node.js client library), and provides limited access to the [Auth0 Management API](/api/management/v2).
 It is primarily used for [updating metadata](/rules/guides/metadata#update-metadata) associated with the [`user`](#user-object) object from within a rule.

 ::: note
-The [access token](/tokens/overview-access-tokens) associated with the `auth0` object has scopes limited to `read:users` and `update:users` only; typically these are sufficient for the majority of operations we recommend being performed from within a rule.
+The [access token](/tokens/overview-access-tokens) associated with the `auth0` object has scopes limited to `read:users` and `update:users` only.
+Typically, these are sufficient for the majority of operations we recommend being performed from within a rule.
 However, if you require additional scope(s) then you will need to employ an alternative means of [access to the Management API](/api/management/v2/tokens).
 :::

 Like the [`context`](#context-object) object (described below), the `auth0` object contains security sensitive information, so you should not pass it to any external or 3rd party service.
-Further, the Auth0 Management API is both [rate limited](/docs/policies/rate-limits#management-api-v2) and subject to latency, so you should be judicious regarding [how often calls are made](/best-practices/rules#reduce-api-requests).
+Further, the Auth0 Management API is both [rate limited](/policies/rate-limits#management-api-v2) and subject to latency, so you should be judicious regarding [how often calls are made](#minimizing-api-requests).

 ::: Best practice
-It’s recommended best practice to make use of the `auth0` object (and any other mechanisms for calling the Auth0 Management API) sparingly, and to always make sure that adequate [exception](?) and [error](#error-handling) handling is employed in order to prevent unexpected interruption of pipeline execution.
+It’s recommended best practice to make use of the `auth0` object (and any other mechanisms for calling the Auth0 Management API) sparingly, and to always make sure that adequate [exception](#exceptions) and [error](#error-handling) handling is employed in order to prevent unexpected interruption of pipeline execution.
 :::

 ## Execution